-In addition to conducting APS research, Dr. Knight’s lab is also investigating COVID-19.
-Their current research shows that a significant percentage of patients hospitalized with COVID-19 had autoimmune antiphospholipid antibodies, which are typically seen in patients who have APS.
-Dr. Knight’s lab is taking their expertise and knowledge learned over the years researching APS and applying it to their research on COVID-19 to identify possible treatment options.
+In addition to conducting APS research, our labs are also investigating COVID-19.
+Our current research shows that a significant percentage of patients hospitalized with COVID-19 had autoimmune antiphospholipid antibodies, which are typically seen in patients who have APS.
+We are taking this expertise and knowledge learned over the years researching APS and applying it to our research on COVID-19 to identify possible treatment options.

 How to Donate

-To make a gift to support our COVID-19 research, please visit: COVID-19 Research Fund (Knight Lab).
+To make a gift to support our COVID-19 research, please visit: COVID-19 Research Fund.

-To make a gift to support our APS research, please visit: APS Gift Fund (Knight Lab).
+To make a gift to support our APS research, please visit: APS Gift Fund.